 The Madison Mozart Club was an all-white male amateur singing group formed in 1901 and disbanded in 1958.
-During that time the group gave over 200 concerts throughout southern Wisconsin.
+During that time, the group gave over 200 concerts throughout southern Wisconsin.
 They sang a broad range of music ranging from traditional choral pieces to negro spirituals, to popular music, and more.

-The club was founded in 1901 by John Simpson, a Norwegian immigrant, and Elias Bredin, a University of Wisconsin-Madison music professor.
+The Club was founded in 1901 by John Simpson, a Norwegian immigrant, and Elias Bredin, a University of Wisconsin-Madison music professor.
 Other founding members included Leonard M. and Olaf M. Nelson, Robert Hiestand, Claude Abel, Andrew Nelson, Dr. J. W. Vance, and Arthur Hickman.

-The Address Directory is sourced from a combination of original materials such as membership lists, as well as Madison city directories.
+The Address Directory is sourced from a combination of original materials such as membership lists and Madison city directories.
 All are organized by the date or source from which each entry was obtained.
 It can be found here.

 As was common in the early 20th century, many club members were identified by their first initials instead of full first names.
 Although much work has been done obtaining full names, a few have not yet been fully identified.
 Nevertheless, most of the members included have their full name and at least one other piece of identifying information, such as an address, occupation, or photograph.